cyfronet-fid/marketplace/README.md

 marketplace root directory.

 ### Setup
+Before running `./bin/setup` you need to:
+  * create file `config/master.key` with appropriate content in order to make credentials.yml decryptable.
+  * run elasticsearch server in the background (described in section below)

+Running `./bin/setup` and `./bin/update`:
   * First time run `./bin/setup`.
 It will install bundler, foreman, dependencies and setup databases (development and test).
   * After update run `./bin/update`.
 It will update dependencies, run db